jam1015/vim-slime-ext-neovim/README.md

 Be aware that the values here are the ones preferred by the plugin author, not the defaults.
 The default is for the `vim.g` variables to not exist, which has the same effect as `false`.

+It is recommended to use `init` to set global variables so that they are present before the plugin loads.
+Otherwise they might not take effect.

 ```lua
 {
 'Klafyvel/vim-slime-ext-neovim',